• Home

 So why does reality feel so gloomy?

 Economist Claudia Sahm is an expert (if not the expert) on the conditions that presage a recession and how policymakers should react as a result.
-She is the creator of “the Sahm Rule,” an employment indicator monitored by everyone from central banks to the global financial giants.
+She is the creator of “the Sahm Rule,” an employment indicator monitored by institutions ranging from central banks to global financial giants.
 The Sahm Rule says that a recession is likely when the three-month moving average of the national unemployment rate rises by 0.5 percentage points or more, relative to the minimum of the three-month averages from the previous year.

 Sahm’s equation has proved invaluable.
-As JP Morgan observed, it “was 100% accurate prior to the pandemic, dating back to 1959.”
+As J.P.
+Morgan observed, it “was 100% accurate prior to the pandemic, dating back to 1959.”

-Therein lies the problem: During the pandemic, Sahm believes the tectonic plates of the economy began shifting and haven’t settled since.
+Therein lies the problem: During the pandemic, Sahm believes, the tectonic plates of the economy began shifting and haven’t settled since.

 Recommended Video